SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 - Summarise this month's spending by category
 - Which staff departments have the highest overtime?

-Responses use exact item names, stock levels, vendor names, and dollar figures — no generic output.
+Responses use exact item names, stock levels, vendor names, and dollar figures and gives action/suggestion/recommendations.

+No Information Overload!

 ---